Boombastic (song): Chart performance

 "Boombastic" peaked at number one in Australia, El Salvador, Ireland, Italy, New Zealand, Sweden, and the UK, where it topped the UK Singles Chart in September 1995.
 In Europe, the song entered the top five in Austria, Belgium, Denmark, Finland, Germany, Iceland, the Netherlands, Norway, Spain, and Switzerland.
 In France, it was a top-10 hit.
 On the Eurochart Hot 100, "Boombastic" reached number one in November 1995.
-In the US, the song peaked at number one on the Billboard Hot R&B Singles chart and number three on the Billboard Hot 100.
+In the US, the song peaked at number one on the Billboard Hot R&B Singles chart and number three on both the Billboard Hot 100 and Cash Box Top 100.
 In Canada, it reached number eight on the RPM Dance chart.
 "Boombastic" earned a gold record in Austria, France and Germany, while receiving a platinum record in Australia, New Zealand, Norway, the UK, and the US.

 Music video

 The accompanying music video for "Boombastic" features Shaggy performing in and outside an old house, surrounded by dancing women and flickering lights.
+It was nominated for Best Clip in the category for R&B/Urban at the 1995 Billboard Music Video Awards.